Skip to content

 Frequently Asked Questions

 The lifespan of an AFO depends on the type, materials, and how frequently it is worn.
-Thermoplastic leaf spring AFOs typically last 1 to 2 years with daily use before the material begins to lose its flexibility.
+Thermoplastic leaf spring and Swedish AFOs typically last 1 to 2 years with daily use before the material begins to lose its flexibility.
 Carbon fiber AFOs are more durable and can last 2 to 5 years or longer.
 Most insurance plans allow for AFO replacement every 2 to 3 years, or sooner if there is a documented change in medical condition.
 Signs that your AFO needs replacement include visible cracks, loss of support, or a change in fit.

 Need Help Choosing the Right AFO?